 About the Lakehead Forest

 The Lakehead Forest is the Ministry of Natural Resources and Forestry’s (MNRF) administrative forest management unit that surrounds the City of Thunder Bay.
 As per its namesake, it spans the head of Lake of Superior.
-The Lakehead Forest covers an area of approximately 767 square kilometres; of which approximately 355 square kilometres is Crown forested land managed by Greenmantle Forest Inc. The remaining area is comprised of private land, First Nation Reserves, provincial parks, protected areas and lakes.
+The Lakehead Forest covers an area of approximately 7670 square kilometres; of which approximately 4100 square kilometres is Crown forested land managed by Greenmantle Forest Inc. The remaining area is comprised of private land, Indigenous community lands, federal lands, parks, protected areas, and waterbodies.

-The forest encompasses all Crown managed land from the eastern boundary of Quetico Provincial Park to a point just east of the Town of Nipigon.
+The Forest encompasses the Crown managed land from the eastern boundary of Quetico Provincial Park to a point just east of the Town of Nipigon.
 It is bounded on the north side by three other forest management units – the Dog-River Matawin Forest, the Black Spruce Forest and the Lake Nipigon Forest.
 It is bounded to the south by the International Boundary and Lake Superior.
-The Lakehead Forest was created by the MNRF in 1998 through the amalgamation of the three former, and much smaller, Fort William, Port Arthur and Nipigon Crown management units.
+The Lakehead Forest was created by the MNRF in 1998 through the amalgamation of the former Fort William, Port Arthur and Nipigon Crown management units.

 Map of the Lakehead Forest